 - Bake at 350 degrees for 30 minutes, or until golden brown on edges.

 - Allow to cool completely before cutting bars.

 - Store at room temperature for a week or freeze for up to 6 months in an airtight container or wrapped individually in plastic wrap.

-- Mix it up!
-Add chocolate chips, other spices like nutmeg, or other extracts like almond.
+- Variations: Add chocolate chips, other spices like nutmeg, or other extracts like almond.

 - For a nut-free version, use sunflower seed butter instead of peanut butter and use sunflower seeds and/or pumpkin seeds instead of almonds.

 - If you're gluten-sensitive, make sure to buy gluten-free oats.

 - If your peanut butter is salt-free, I recommend adding 1/4 teaspoon or so of kosher salt to the mix.